 If you can prove your accident resulted from improperly constructed or maintained roadways, you might have a claim against federal, state, or local agencies responsible for the roads.

 If either you or the negligent driver was driving for work purposes and/or in a company-owned car, either employer’s insurance company might be held accountable for your damages.

-Stacking insurance is a complex procedure that very few people can handle even when they’re at their best.
+Stacking insurance is a complex procedure.
 If you’re undergoing medical treatment and trying to recover from your accident, it would be essentially impossible for you to:

 - Identify multiple liable parties